sez11a/liferay-docs/develop/tutorials/articles/modularization-with-osgi-plugins/01-osgi-portlets-declarative-services.markdown

 **Note:** DS annotations are class annotations.
 As such, they do not result in any extra runtime dependencies.

-You can find a complete example portlet built via OSGi declarative services in the BLADE project on Github.
+You can find a complete example portlet built via Declarative Services in the BLADE project on Github.
 It's called *Portlet DS*.
 Remember that the BLADE project examples are available for several different build systems, such as Maven, Gradle, and Bndtools.
 For example, the Maven version of the Portlet DS